Tilla Jogian: History

 The Kanphata jogi, an ascetic order noted for its members' ear piercings, was founded by Guru Gorakhnath, and was centred at Tilla Jogian.
+After Gorakhnath's death, the mantle of leadership passed onto Lakshmannath at Tilla Jogian.
+After, the movement splint into two groups which both originated at Tilla Jogian: the Natesri and Darya.
+The Natesri remained at Tilla Jogian whilst the Darya shifted to the Punjab Plains.
+There exists a tale regarding a certain Nath saint known as Ratannath, who at Tilla Jogian was questioned for his lack of ear-rings he opened up his chest in-response to reveal his heart.
+Another tale relates that one time Ratannath had his rings taken from him as punishment but he revealed them in his mouth.
+In the Gorakhnāth and the Kānphaṭa Yogīs (1938) by George Weston Briggs, it was reported that no Aghoris resided at the complex.

-Tilla Jogian's importance as a Hindu pilgrimage centre attracted the founder of Sikh faith, Guru Nanak who meditated here for 40 days in the early 1500s, since he wanted to understand the ideology of the jogis, and also debate with them regarding their core beliefs.
+Tilla Jogian's importance as a Hindu pilgrimage centre attracted the founder of Sikh faith, Guru Nanak who meditated here for forty days in the early 1500s, since he wanted to understand the ideology of the jogis, and also debate with them regarding their core beliefs.
+The reference of Guru Nanak visiting the site is traced to the Gosti Bal Nath Nal recorded in the Miharban Janamsakhi.
+The tradition further claims that Guru Nanak had met Balnath at the site, with a structure later being raised to commemorate the meeting between Nanak and Balnath.
 The Mughal Emperor Akbar visited the "Shrine of Balnath," an influential and widely venerated yogi.
-The shine was noted by his chronicler Abul Fazal to be "so old" that its origins had become obscure, and that Akbar expressed marvel at the site's old age.
+The shrine was noted by his chronicler Abul Fazal to be "so old" that its origins had become obscure, and that Akbar expressed marvel at the site's old age.
+Abul Fazal also recorded that the site was important for followers of Balnath, attracting jogis from distant areas.
 The 17th century emperor, Jahangir, also visited the temple complex.
 Following the collapse of Mughal rule, the complex was sacked and looted by the Pashtun king Ahmad Shah Abdali, during one of his several raids into Punjab.
 The complex was quickly rebuilt following Abdali's defeat.